-With artificial insemination, a doctor or fertility specialist places sperm directly inside your uterus.
+With artificial insemination, a doctor or fertility specialist places a processed semen sample directly inside your uterus.

-IVF is a bit more complicated, and involves using both medication and surgical procedures to help sperm fertilize an egg.
+IVF is a bit more complicated and involves using both medication, laboratory and surgical procedures to help sperm fertilize an egg.

 Your doctor will retrieve eggs from you and incubate them with your partner or a donor’s sperm.

-Once this has happened, they’ll transfer one or two healthy embryos back into your uterus.
+Once fertilization occurs and embryo development happens, they’ll transfer one or two healthy embryos back into your uterus.

 The IVF process can take some time and, sometimes, several attempts.